 How To Implement a Clean Desk Policy During COVID

-For many of us, remote working isn’t going away anytime soon.
-While we’ve all grown tired of Zoom meetings (and some of us even miss the solitude of the morning commute!), it’s important to be proactive and firmly establish your business’s security policies and procedures.
-Don’t simply assume that your staff will be back in the office on January 1st.
-Instead, start by establishing a Clean Desk Policy, which is a great first step in setting up your remote work security protocols.
+For many of us, remote working is here to stay.
+Whether it’s full time, or a hybrid model, it’s important to be proactive and firmly establish your business’s security policies and procedures.
+Since your staff will most likely still be spending some of their workweek at home, it’s important to establish a Clean Desk Policy, which is a great way for you to set up your remote work security protocols.
 Not only is it easy to create, but it will have very real results for your business and possibly even your bottom line.

 What is a Clean Desk Policy?